• Skip to main content

 Freezing Cookie Dough Before Baking: 3 Techniques

 There are different ways of freezing cookie dough depending on the type of cookie that you are planning to make.
+The shape of the frozen dough affects how the dough bakes up.

-Cookie cutouts can either be cut out before freezing or shaped into discs (to be cut out before baking).
+• Cookie cutouts can either be cut out before freezing or shaped into discs (to be cut out before baking).
 When choosing to shape them into discs, you need to thaw them overnight before cutting them out into shapes and baking.

-Best Way to Freeze Cookie Dough Balls
+How to Freeze Drop Cookie Dough

 1. Scoop your cookie dough into balls or dollops: Use a spoon or cookie scoop to measure the size of the cookie dough balls as instructed in the recipe.